Ferry from Holyhead to Dublin

 Tickets, prices & schedules

 Irish Ferries and Stena Line mainly serve the ferry connection with conventional ferries and occasionally with high-speed vessels.
-Find up-to-date info, compare timetables, companies and prices, and book your ferry tickets on Ferryhopper without hidden fees.
+Find up-to-date info, compare timetables, companies and prices for 2026, and book your ferry tickets on Ferryhopper without hidden fees.

 Discounts